me2resh/me2resh.com/src/_posts/architecture-decision-record.md

 ```bash
 adr new use mockery for unit tests
 ```
-Your directory structure will looks like
+Your directory structure will look like this

 <img src="/assets/img/adr-1.png" width=350>